Zhongli (Genshin Impact): Reception

 Jessica Clark Dillon, a reviewer at TheGamer, compared Zhongli's character design to other characters within the game, arguing that his detached exterior design, such as his brown suit and accessories, made him stand out among the rest of the cast.
 Dillon's article also highlighted the anticipation of the "Archon War" costume, which was yet to be released at the time.
 In addition, Zhongli's suit design blends Chinese and Western cultures with a tuxedo design in the upper portion and the utilization of traditional Chinese symbols reflecting his rigorous and cheerful personality.
-The study of Popular Literature and Art, commented that Zhongli showed remarkable imperial constitution and the artistic allure that came with it.
-It also makes mention of his idle animations and posture, exhibiting a more relaxed and docile traits such as crossing his arms over his chest or resting his chin on his hands which subtly showcased the tranquility the character maintains, even if under dire circumstances.
+One study commented that Zhongli showed "remarkable" imperial constitution.
+It also mentions his idle animations and posture, exhibiting more relaxed and docile traits such as crossing his arms over his chest or resting his chin on his hands, which subtly showcased the tranquility the character maintains, even under dire circumstances.
 In terms of his movement design during active combat, Zhongli's movements were designed to be sharp, crisp and full of impact.
-Combined with the movement of his flowing clothes, the study says that he creates a visual effect that were comparable to that of flowing clouds which displayed both his martial prowess and the artistic aspects behind them.
+Combined with the movement of his flowing clothes, the study says that he creates a visual effect that were comparable to that of flowing clouds, which displayed both his martial prowess and the artistic aspects behind them.

 Meng Ziyun and Deng Guiying wrote in News Tide that Zhongli is not only the deity of Liyue but also plays an important role in the game's story, having founded the nation of Liyue and lead them to prosperity.
 In another study, Wang Qingshuang praised Zhongli's characterization and backstory as being deeply rooted in Chinese culture, noting that his age and mythological background parallel that of Fuxi from ancient Chinese texts.
-Wang, Meng and Deng all pointed out that in Zhongli's character promotion video, Zhongli's chivalrous spirit and compassion for humanity are reflected in the dialogue.
-They believe that these qualities also reflect the ideal gentlemanly personality in traditional Chinese culture, but also reflect the core Confucian value of ren (benevolence).
+Wang, Meng and Deng all pointed out that in Zhongli's character promotion video, his chivalrous spirit and compassion for humanity are reflected in the dialogue.
+They believe that these qualities also reflect the ideal gentlemanly personality in traditional Chinese culture and the core Confucian value of ren (benevolence).